Knowledge Center

 What wears out first.

-The center third.
-Always.
-Body weight concentrates in the center third of the mattress during sleep, making it the first area to lose structural support over time — it carries 60–70% of your weight every night.
+The center third — the part that carries the most load, unless the build reinforces it.
+The torso and pelvis place the heaviest sustained load there night after night, making it the first area where support gives way.
 The coils there compress more, recover less, and reach metal fatigue years before the coils under your feet.
 The comfort foam above follows: without a stable base beneath it, it has nothing to return to.

 This is why the dip forms in the middle and not at the edges.
 It's not that the middle gets more use in some general sense.
 It's that the middle carries a fundamentally heavier structural load, and in most mattresses it was built no stronger than anywhere else.